-South Dakota has reported a higher than expected mortality rate during certain years, especially among Native American patients.
-Figure 12 shows the mortality rates by race since 2006 for all races.
+South Dakota has reported a high mortality rate during certain years, especially among Native American patients.
+Figure 12 shows the mortality rates by race since 2009 for all races.

 The workload in the TB Control Program consists of four categories of patients: